theSalted/Pickup/SETUP_GUIDE.md

 For each object you want to be pickupable:

 1. Add a Collider component
+2. Add an outline effect component (see Outline Setup below)
-2. Add one of these components:
+3. Add one of these components:
    - `PickUp` - For basic pickupable objects
    - `Extractable` - For objects that need to be "pulled out" first
    - Or extend `Movable` for custom behavior